Darkace01/learning-path/src/paths/cyber-security/index.md

 ### Practice

 Capture the Flag (CTF) in computer security is an exercise in which "flags" are secretly hidden in purposefully-vulnerable programs or websites.
 Competitors steal flags either from other competitors (attack/defense-style CTFs) or from the organizers (jeopardy-style challenges).
+You can find the list of websites to practice CTF in Resources section.